silviatofana/todolist/README.md

 - Install the dev dependencies for linters run npm install.

-- To begin testing run npm install --save-dev jest to install the jest library
+- To install jest as your library run npm install --save-dev jest

 - To test whether all the tests work run npm test